-With HDR Intensity Mapping control parameters at default values, use the Display Max Light as a coarse "brightness" control.
-You can set it to 5 to 6 times the measured light output in nits (for a projector), to about 1 to 2 times the light output for a HDR TV.
-Or you can adjust it while watching a (paused) very bright scene.
+With HDR Intensity Mapping control parameters at default values, use the Display Max Light as a coarse "brightness" control while watching a (paused) very bright scene.

 See the Video Input Menu and Calibration sections for more information on adjusting Display Max Light.